 Try Mammoth Cave National Park

-Cost: $7 for adults, $5 for children for Mammoth Passage Tour
+Cost: about $15 for a Mammoth Passage Tour

 4. Relax at the Beach